How to Fix a Broken Confidence Estimator: Evaluating Post-hoc Methods for Selective Classification with Deep Neural Networks: More details and results on the experiments on ImageNet

 \subsection{AUROC results}

-Table~\ref{tab:results_efficientnet_vgg_auroc} shows the AUROC results for all methods for an EfficientNetV2-XL and a VGG-16 on ImageNet.
+Table~\ref{tab:results_efficientnet_vgg_auroc} shows the AUROC results for all methods for an EfficientNetV2-XL and a VGG-16 on ImageNet, and \autoref{fig:auroc-models} shows the correlation between the AUROC and the accuracy.
 As it can be seen, the results are consistent with the ones for NAURC presented in Section~\ref{section:results}.